|Home||Help Search Members Calendar Shoutbox|

 Posted: Aug 25 2016, 04:05 PM

 It should be noted that animals do not exist in our universe.
 For any purpose an animal could serve in real life, there is a Pokemon equivalent.
-The more dangerous a Pokemon, the more of a delicacy or sign of wealth it is when eaten or used.
+The more dangerous or rare a Pokemon, the more of a delicacy or sign of wealth it is when eaten or used.
 For example, Pidgey meat is a more common poultry to consume than Torchic meat.

 The materials that are available for things such as building construction, crafting, and weapons depends heavily upon location.
 For example, in Ashfield their most abundant materials are wood, clay, and of course mud.
 In Crater, alternatively, they would have an abundance of stone but a lack of most everything else.

 Cloth and clothing, of course, is made from Pokemon's fur or wool, such as Mareep, Furfrou, Furret, among many others.
 Twine or rope can be made from fur/wool as well as certain plants.
 Bones, antlers, horns, claws, tusks and teeth are also a good crafting material.
 Near the coast certain hard shells are used as well.